aegrant08/Employee-Summary/README.md

 # Description

-The application takes the user's input and, through JavaScript and Node.js, generates an HTML template for a team.
+The application takes the user's input and, through JavaScript and Node.js, generates an HTML template for a company to use to show off their team.

-# Technologies Used

-Node.js
-JavaScript
-HTML

 # Installation